MetalFaq/3D_Design/README.md

 # SolidWorks

-Part design projects for use in the field of electronic engineering.
+Part design projects for use in the field of electronic engineering.<br>
 File formats: <br>
 <ul>
 <li>.SDLPRT</li>